ShivamGupta-SM/hypedrive-brand/.trae/rules/project_rules.md

   - Avoid unnecessary else statements; use if-return pattern instead.
   - Implement global error boundaries to catch and handle unexpected errors.
 - Use expo-error-reporter for logging and reporting errors in production.

+UI Components and Error States

+- **Error Boundaries**: Wrap components with ErrorBoundary for graceful error handling
+- **Error Screens**: Use dedicated error screen components for different scenarios:
+  - `NetworkErrorScreen`: For connectivity issues
+  - `ServerErrorScreen`: For server-side errors
+  - `UnauthorizedScreen`: For authentication failures
+  - `NotFoundScreen`: For missing resources
+  - `MaintenanceScreen`: For planned downtime
+- **Empty States**: Implement contextual empty state screens:
+  - `NoCampaignsEmpty`: When no campaigns exist
+  - `NoProductsEmpty`: When no products are added
+  - `NoSearchResultsEmpty`: When search returns no results
+  - `NoNotificationsEmpty`: When no notifications exist
+- **Loading States**: Use skeleton loaders and loading spinners consistently:
+  - `SkeletonDashboard`: For dashboard loading
+  - `SkeletonStats`: For statistics loading
+  - `SkeletonCard`: For card-based content
+  - `SkeletonList`: For list-based content
+- **Retry Components**: Implement retry functionality with loading states:
+  - `RetryButton`: Reusable retry button with loading indicator
+  - Include retry logic in error screens and fallback components

 Testing